 A. Workers' Compensation and Employers Liability: Workers' Compensation limits as required by the Labor Code of the State of Louisiana and Employers Liability coverage.
 The insurer shall agree to waive all rights of subrogation against the University, its officers, officials, employees and volunteers for losses arising from work performed by the Vendor for the University.

-B. Comprehensive General Liability: $1,000,000 combined single limit per occurrence for bodily injury, personal injury and property damage.
-"Claims Made" form is unacceptable.
-The "occurrence form" shall not have a "sunset clause".
+B. Commercial General Liability: Commercial General Liability insurance, including Personal and Advertising Injury Liability, shall have a minimum limit per occurrence of $1,000,000 and a minimum general annual aggregate of $2,000,000.
+The Insurance Services Office (ISO) Commercial General Liabilityoccurrence coverage form CG 00 01 (current form approved for use in Louisiana, or equivalent, is to be used in the policy.
+Claims-made form is unacceptable.
 The policies are to contain, or be endorsed to contain, that the University, its officers, officials, employees, Boards and Commissions and volunteers are to be added as "additional insureds" as respects liability arising our of activities performed by and on behalf of the Vendor; products and completed operations of the Vendor; premises owned, occupied or used by the Vendor.

 D. An Umbrella Policy may be used to meet minimum requirements.

 Any deductibles or self-insured retentions must be declared to and approved by the University.
 At the option of the University, either: the insurer shall reduce or eliminate such deductibles or self-insured retentions as respects the University, its officers, officials, employees and volunteers; or the Vendor shall procure a bond guaranteeing payment of losses and related investigations, claim administration and defense expenses.